getbrevo/brevo-node/docs/ContactsApi.md

 // Uncomment the following line to set a prefix for the API key, e.g. "Token" (defaults to null)
 //partner-key.apiKeyPrefix = 'Token';

-var apiInstance = new BrevoNode.ContactsApi();
+var apiInstance = new Brevo.ContactsApi();

-var updateBatchContacts = new BrevoNode.UpdateBatchContacts(); // UpdateBatchContacts | Values to update multiple contacts
+var updateBatchContacts = new Brevo.UpdateBatchContacts(); // UpdateBatchContacts | Values to update multiple contacts

 apiInstance.updateBatchContacts(updateBatchContacts).then(function() {
   console.log('API called successfully.');